microsoft/linux-package-repositories/.github/ISSUE_TEMPLATE/report-an-issue.md

 **When did the issue occur?**
 <!-- Be as accurate as you can. -->

-**If appplicable, what package did you attempt to install, and from which repo?**
+**If applicable, what package did you attempt to install, and from which repo?**

 **Steps to Reproduce**
 <!-- Steps to reproduce the behavior (if applicable) -->